 Other milestones include:

 - Minting of millions of custom doubloons for the Mardi Gras celebration in New Orleans every year.

 - Making more transportation tokens than any other private mint (exceeding the 100 million tokens used by the New York subway system).

 Osborne Coinage entered the Ad Specialty market in the 1950’s and is the leading producer of specialty advertising coins and coins used for consumer and business to business premiums.
-Our coins are used as awards, commemoratives, fund-raisers, redemption vehicles, sports schedules, and in an infinite number of other ways.
+Our unique coins are used as awards, commemoratives, fund-raisers, redemption vehicles, sports schedules, and in an infinite number of other ways.

 During the 1990’s, Osborne was very happy to partner with well-known corporations on some exciting high-volume commercial successes.
 These companies and programs included: the Shell President program, General Mills cereal box prizes and collectible coins for Kenner’s Starting Lineup and Star Wars action figures.